Saturday January 20, 2018

 In 1991, the four women became artists-in-residence at the University of Victoria’s School of Music, in British Columbia—positions they still hold today.
 They recieved honorary doctorates from University Canada West and were honored with the inaugural Craigdarroch Award for Excellence in Artistic Expression in 2010 from the University of Victoria.

-The Alcan Quartet — violinists Laura Andriani and Nathalie Camus, violist Luc Beauchemin, and cellist David Ellis — has developed a reputation for excellence throughout Canada and internationally since its formation over twenty years ago.
-The quartets originality, contagious enthusiasm, unique sonority, and remarkable cohesion have all contributed to its long term success.
-Critics agree that, both on stage and in the recording studio, the Alcan Quartet possesses the qualities that characterize the best ensembles of its kind: a recognizable personality, a homogeneous sound, and elegant style.
+The Saguenay Quartet (formerly the Alcan String Quartet)— violinists Laura Andriani and Nathalie Camus, violist Luc Beauchemin, and cellist David Ellis — has developed a reputation for excellence throughout Canada and internationally since its formation over twenty years ago.
+The quartet’s originality, contagious enthusiasm, unique sonority, and remarkable cohesion have all contributed to its long term success.
+Critics agree that, both on stage and in the recording studio, the Saguenay Quartet possesses the qualities that characterize the best ensembles of its kind: a recognizable personality, a homogeneous sound, and elegant style.

 In addition its performing career, the quartet is regularly invited to give master classes at universities, conservatories, and summer chamber music institutes.

-The Alcan Quartet is based in Chicoutimi, Québec where it receives the unconditional support of the Orchestre symphonique du Saguenay—Lac-Saint-Jean.
-The quartet takes its name from its principal patron, the multinational aluminum company Alcan.
+The Saguenay Quartet is based in Chicoutimi, Québec where it receives the unconditional support of the Orchestre symphonique du Saguenay—Lac-Saint-Jean.
+The quartet previously took its name from its principal patron, the multinational aluminum company Alcan.
 The quartet also receives support from the Conseil des arts et des lettres du Québec, and the Canada Council for the Arts.